 There are several ways for DSO improvement:

-- better payment terms: set up shorter payment terms, advance payments, early payment discounts…
+- Negotiate better payment terms: set up shorter payment terms, advance payments, early payment discounts…

 - Strengthen your invoicing process: improving DSO often requires a focus on making sure that invoices are going out on time, contain all necessary information and are free of errors.

-- Better manage accounts receivables: invest in efficient payment monitoring to remind customers of unpaid invoices, and define a clear recovery processes – if necessary through a debt collection agency or your trade credit insurance provider.
+- Better manage accounts receivables: invest in efficient payment monitoring to remind customers of unpaid invoices, and define a clear recovery processes – if necessary through a debt collection agency.

-remains one of the most efficient solutions to ensure the stability of your DSO.
+Trade credit insurance remains one of the most efficient solutions to ensure the stability of your DSO.
 With trade credit insurance, you are insured in the event that a credit cannot be recovered.
 As a result, you are guaranteed that a potential bad debt will not have a negative impact on your working capital.
-Read our article on to learn more.
+Read our article on how credit insurance helps to secure your cash flow to learn more.

 In conclusion, more than lowering your DSO, it is important that you keep it under control: a rising DSO is a sign that you are no longer in control of your invoicing and debt collection process and that your financial health is deteriorating.
-It is therefore important to constantly monitor it and work on improving it while .
+It is therefore important to constantly monitor it and work on improving it while maintaining good relations with customers.